Giacinto Morera

 Giacinto Morera (18 July 1856 – 8 February 1909) was an Italian engineer and mathematician.
 He is known for Morera's theorem in the theory of functions of a complex variable and for his work in the theory of linear elasticity.

 Biography

 Life

 He was born in Novara on 18 July 1856, the son of Giacomo Morera and Vittoria Unico.
 According to Tricomi (1962), his family was a wealthy one, his father being a rich merchant.
 This occurrence eased him in his studies after the laurea: however, he was an extraordinarily hard worker and he widely used this ability in his researches.
-After studying in Turin he went to Pavia, Pisa and Leipzig: then he went back to Pavia for a brief period in 1885, and finally he went to Genova in 1886, living here for the next 15 years.
-While being in Genova he married his fellow-citizen Cesira Faà.
+After studying in Turin he went to Pavia, Pisa and Leipzig: then he went back to Pavia for a brief period in 1885, and finally he went to Genoa in 1886, living here for the next 15 years.
+While in Genoa, he married his fellow-citizen Cesira Faà.
 From 1901 on to his death he worked in Turin: he died of pneumonia on 8 February 1909.